tsjdev-apps/llm-locally-using-ollama/README.md

 ![Ollama4](./docs/sample-ollama-4.png)

 Before running the Python scripts, make sure to install [Python](https://www.python.org/downloads/) on your PC and also install the required packages by calling `pip install -r requirements.txt`.
+You can also create a Python environment if you want.

 ## Blog Post / YouTube Video

 If you are more interested into details, please see the following [medium.com](https://www.medium.com) post:

 - [Using Ollama to run local LLMs on your computer](https://medium.com/medialesson/using-ollama-to-run-local-llms-on-your-computer-2e2ee6572a13)

 You can also watch the following video on my [YouTube channel](https://www.youtube.com/@tsjdevapps):

 - [Lokale LLMs mit Ollama auf dem eigenen PC](https://www.youtube.com/watch?v=bux3jTkmRoI)